And the winners for 2019 are …

-Each year, Expertise Events recognises Australian quilters with three special awards, presented at the AQC Gala Dinner.
-The awards are designed to acknowledge people who have made an outstanding contribution or achievement in the area of quilting.
+The background: each year, Expertise Events recognises Australian quilters with three special awards, presented at the AQC Gala Dinner.
+The awards are designed to acknowledge people who have made an outstanding contribution or achievement in the area of quilting plus one Hall of Fame achievement award for an outstanding industry person.

 These awards are presented by: